 Many factors contribute to fat loss, even though the fat loss is as simple as eating less.
-Eating less is the simple part of the process, but how you eat less is the real question.
-The process is different for everyone, but there are common factors that apply to all of us.
-For example – eating less food and being more active causes fat loss for everyone.
+Eating less is a simple part of the process, but how you eat less is the real question.

-Listen to your taste buds and appetite to determine when you are getting the right amount of food and nutrients.
+Listen to your taste buds and appetite to determine when you get the right amount of food and nutrients.
 There are two types of hunger and cravings.
 The first type of hunger and cravings comes from not eating enough food.
-The second type of hunger and cravings comes from not getting the right kind of nutrients and water.
+The second type of hunger and cravings comes from insufficient nutrients and water.

-One thing I have learned about week one was that I had a lot of bad habits.
+I learned about week one that I had a lot of bad habits.
 The habits were small, but they were destroying my metabolism.
-The first thing I did was spend time focusing on standing, walking, and sitting correctly.
-I was able to increase my energy levels by forcing my body to perform daily activities better.
+So the first thing I did was focus on standing, walking, and sitting correctly.
+After that, I increased my energy levels by forcing my body to perform daily activities better.

-On week one of my fat loss journey, I recorded my height, weight, and waistline.
+One week into my fat loss journey, I recorded my height, weight, and waistline.
 My height was 5’5”, weight 193 pounds, and waistline was 41 inches.
 After the first week, my waistline was 39 inches, and my weight was 190 pounds.
 I lost two inches on my waistline and three pounds of weight.
-My results for the first week were auspicious.
-While the weight loss was real, I suspect the waistline measurements were incorrect.
+My results for the first week were encouraging.
+However, while the weight loss was actual, I suspect the waistline measurements were incorrect.

-An empty stomach had more of an impact on my waist than body weight.
-Bodyweight is a measurement that is a reflection of your entire body.
-When food moves from one part of the body to another part of the body, this does not affect your body weight.
+An empty stomach had more impact on my waist than body weight.
+Bodyweight is a measurement that reflects your entire body.
+When food moves from one part of the body to another part of the body, this does not affect your weight.
 Your waist is a measurement that reflects your stomach fat—sucking in your stomach because of hunger changes your waist measurements.
-At this point in the process, I did not realize that time affected my results and analysis.
+I did not realize that time affected my results and analysis at this point.

 In conclusion, I begin week two by learning how to cause fat loss.
 I was curious if there was some correlation between fat loss and non-exercise activities (NEAT).
-Consequently, I separated people into two groups.
-The two groups were those who had a healthy amount of body fat and those who had too much body fat.
-As I observed the two groups, a pattern began to emerge.
+So, I separated people into two groups.
+The two groups were those with healthy body fat and those with too much body fat.
+As I observed the two groups, a pattern emerged.